jamesbornholt/homepage/_drafts/2016-08-28-building-synthesizer.md

 ---
 date: 2016-08-28T18:32:31-07:00
 draft: true
-title: Building your own Program Synthesizer, Part 1
+title: Building your own Program Synthesizer
 excerpt: Building a program synthesis tool, to automatically generate programs from specifications, is easier than you might think.
 We'll use [Rosette](http://emina.github.io/rosette/) to write a simple synthesizer in 20 lines of code.
 ---